solana-developers/solana-cookbook/docs/recipes/accounts.md

 ### Generate a PDA

-To calculate a PDA, you need the following:

-1. seed
-2. program id

-There are two ways you can calculate a PDA

 1. Create Program Address

-It may fail because the result (pda) is on curve.
+This may fail because the result (pda) is on curve.
 You can use `findProgramAddress` to reserve your meaningful seed.

 <CodeGroup>
   <CodeGroupItem title="TS" active>